Self-Supervised Multi-Object Tracking For Autonomous Driving From Consistency Across Timescales: Introduction

 \section{Introduction}

-Multi-object tracking in autonomous driving is extremely challenging due to several factors such as occlusions, illumination variation, non-rigid motions, false positives, and false negatives~\cite{buchner20223d}.
-Training a robust tracking model under such variation in conditions requires extensive data annotations that often need to be updated as sensors, traffic participants, and street layouts change.
-Self-supervised approaches offer a promising alternative in these cases, as they leverage information from raw data itself for adapting to a wide range of scenarios and environments rather than relying on annotated labels~\cite{lang2023self}.
+For any autonomous vehicle, it is crucial to accurately track and predict the movements of surrounding agents for safe and collision-free navigation.
+This task is particularly challenging in dense urban environments due to occlusions, illumination variation, and non-rigid motions, which require extensive data annotations that must often be updated as sensor setup or application areas change.
+Self-supervised approaches offer a promising alternative, as they enable learning directly from raw sensor data recorded from the robotic platform rather than relying on human-annotated labels~\cite{lang2023self}.

-State-of-the-art trackers build on robust object detectors~\cite{lang2022robust} and learn an appearance model that allows them to re-identify an object throughout a sequence.
-Such \gls{reid} features are valuable in occlusion scenarios, where state estimation uncertainty in Kalman filtering is high and \gls{iou}-based tracking methods fail.
-The \gls{reid} models usually take the image crop of the object bounding box as input and are trained to correctly classify the annotated track identity~\cite{wojke2017simple, bergmann2019tracking}.
-Self-supervised approaches employ either pseudo-identities from image augmentations~\cite{chen2020improved,caron2020swav,kim2022sslmot} or motion-based trackers~\cite{karthik2020simple,valverde2021there} to imitate such classification training strategies or are trained on identify-free pretext tasks that enforce a cyclic consistency constraint~\cite{wang2020cycas,chung2022ssat,liu2022utrack}.
-However, these self-supervised training approaches only consider a very short duration of clips for training, ranging from single frames~\cite{chen2020improved,caron2020swav,kim2022sslmot} to frame pairs~\cite{wang2020cycas,chung2022ssat,liu2022utrack}, consequently suffering from numerous identity switches compared to supervised methods on the MOT17~\cite{MOT16} benchmark.
-We argue that such approaches are deficient in handling significant appearance variations or occlusion scenarios, as these short-range comparisons and image augmentations only partially reflect real-world variances.
-Therefore, we propose to train associations across multiple frames instead of limiting them to frame pairs, from which we enable the \gls{reid} models to learn more robust and consistent feature representations.
+To re-detect an object after occlusions or missed detections, multi-object trackers depend on visual features~\cite{wojke2017simple, bergmann2019tracking} to extract consistent and discriminative representations for each object throughout a sequence.
+Typical self-supervised learning methods are either trained with pseudo-identities from image augmentations~\cite{chen2020improved,caron2020swav,kim2022sslmot} and motion-based trackers~\cite{karthik2020simple,valverde2021there} or define identify-free pretext tasks that enforce a cyclic consistency constraint~\cite{wang2020cycas,chung2022ssat,liu2022utrack}.
+However, these methods still suffer from numerous identity switches compared to supervised learning methods on the MOT17~\cite{MOT16} benchmark.
+We argue that such approaches suffer in handling appearance variations or occlusion scenarios, as these short-range comparisons and image augmentations only partially reflect real-world variances.
+These effects are more pronounced in autonomous driving settings with lower frame rates.